 Plant Care Guide

 Looking after plant babies can be especially stressful if you don't know what you're doing.
-Luckily for you, we've put together a basic plant care guide to help you become a somewhat respectable plant parent.
+Luckily for you, we've put together a basic plant care guide to help you become a respectable plant parent.

 1. Let There Be Optimal Light

 Light for plants is the same as food for humans.
 The right level of light will generate the best amount of energy for the plant to grow up healthy.
-To keep it really simple, we're not even going to go into window orientations.
-All you need to decide is where your plant child will be living and figure out how much sunlight that spot gets.
+To keep it really simple, we're not going to go into window orientations.
+All you need to decide is where your plant will be living and figure out how much sunlight that spot gets.